-762 - WOMEN'S CHOIR Year 2 Credits
+763 - TREBLE CHOIR Year 2 Credits

-Description: This course is designed to give the high school student an opportunity to participate in an all-girls choral ensemble.
-Women's Choir members will learn rhythm reading and sight singing techniques.
+Description: Treble Choir members will learn rhythm reading and sight singing techniques.
 Students will be expected to perform in numerous concerts throughout the year.
 Emphasis will also be placed on singing various styles of music and developing the student's individual techniques through group activities.